Traditional Bachelor of Science in Nursing

 The University of Providence’s traditional Bachelor of Science in Nursing degree program (BSN) is a 4-year, on-campus nursing program designed to prepare students for a rewarding career as a registered nurse.
 Sponsored by a generous gift from the Vander Werff Family, the traditional BSN program will immerse students in a didactic learning experience through a foundational education in liberal arts, curated nursing courses, and enhanced skills training.

 The traditional BSN program is offered alongside the university’s existing catalog of well-established Bachelor and Master of Science in nursing programs.
 The traditional BSN program is taught by passionate, experienced faculty who are invested in the successful future of our students and the nursing profession.
-The University of Providence’s traditional BSN curriculum emphasizes a quality education centered around serving patients, especially those who are poor and vulnerable.
+The University of Providence’s traditional BSN curriculum emphasizes a quality education centered around delivering quality care to all patients populations.

 *The Traditional BSN program is currently accepting transfer students from outside colleges or universities on a case-by-case basis.
 Applicants interested in transferring to the University of Providence to pursue a degree in Nursing should contact the Office of Admissions.